uwcmg/CMG_seqr/README.md

 post an issue or email if anyone can get this working for vol6 access!

-## To access seqr remotely from a shell AND VOL6 access (can use data in situ)
+## TIGERVNC: To access seqr remotely from a shell AND VOL6 access (can use data in situ)

 This will allow CMG analysts to access to vol6